arielfr/help-in-need-bot/README.md

 - [FB Graphic API](https://developers.facebook.com/docs/graph-api/) (Automatic posting on FB Page)
 - [Customer Chat Plugin](https://developers.facebook.com/docs/messenger-platform/discovery/customer-chat-plugin/)

-# Technical Spoilers

-Just read the code, don't be lazy.
-Just kidding.
-This application was done using the next technologies:
+# How we built it

+With a nail and a hammer... just kidding!.
+This application was created using **NodeJS**.
+These are the main packages that we are using:

+- Facebook API: [FB](https://www.npmjs.com/package/fb).
 - NodeJS
-- MongoDB: Save Locations
+- MongoDB
-- Google Maps API: Show map on Page
+- Google Maps
-- MapQuest: Image from maps on Bot and on Facebook Page
+- MapQuest
 - Express

-This are the main packages that we are using:

-- Facebook API: [FB](https://www.npmjs.com/package/fb).

 ## Install